- From the Director

 A major product of CCSI is a simulation toolset and infrastructure comprising data, models, software, and best practices.
 While LLNL has played multiple roles in CCSI, its key involvement has been in the development of mathematical, statistical, and computer science tools for quantifying uncertainties in simulation models.
 Uncertainty Quantification (UQ) was recognized as important in the early project development stage, but soon it was realized that UQ was ubiquitous in all aspects of the multi-physics (multi-phase flow, chemistry, etc.) and multi-scale (particle, device and process scales) modeling and optimization process.
 As such, systematic methodologies have to be developed to propagate and manage uncertainties across all scales, taking into account uncertainties due to parametric uncertainties, model deficiency, operating and data noises at various stages.

 In the course of the project cycle, it became clear that there was a need to develop an integrated framework for handling the complex simulation workflows, UQ, and design optimization.
 As such, a CCSI software project called FOQUS (Framework for Optimization and Quantification of Uncertainty and Sensitivity) was conceived.
 FOQUS integrates simulation models for carbon capture with advanced process optimization and UQ tools to help identify the best potential carbon capture processes and quantify the level of uncertainties associated with different process configurations.
 Embedded underneath the exotic FOQUS graphical user interface is its computational workhorse - the PSUADE (Problem Solving environment for Uncertainty Analysis and Design Exploration) software library, which provides capabilities for uncertainty analysis, sensitivity analysis, response surface analysis, Bayesian inference, optimization under uncertainty, experimental design, etc. FOQUS is also powered by another CCSI software tool called Turbine (developed at LBNL) to run UQ ensemble calculations.
-Figure 4 below displays some of the graphical outputs to help users analyze results.

 Ongoing work includes multi-objective optimization under uncertainty, sequential design of experiments, and application of FOQUS to newly-developed carbon capture models.